-Giving top priority and paying the utmost attention to safety, we ensure safe operation and proper maintenance of the Takahama Nuclear Power Station Units 1, 3, and 4, Ohi Nuclear Power Station Units 3 and 4, and Mihama Nuclear Power Station Unit 3, each of which has resumed operations.
-Our voluntary efforts to ensure safe and stable operations will continue with the safety of our nuclear power plants improved continuously.
-We will also take careful, foolproof measures to restart Takahama Nuclear Power Station Unit 2, with top priority given to safety (as of the end of August 2023).

-Key safety measures

-Careful inspection and examination

-In an effort to ensure the safe and stable operation of our nuclear power plants, facilities and instrumentation are regularly inspected and shut down in accordance with the relevant laws and regulations, all of which is intended to protect shop-floor employees and maintenance personnel.

-• Data on regular inspection results and facility conditions is reviewed to determine the content and frequency of inspections according to the characteristics of each facility.
+Goals With the restarting of Takahama Nuclear Power Station Units 1 and 2 in fiscal 2023, all seven reactors in our power stations are now in operation, including the Mihama, Takahama, and Ohi Nuclear Power Stations.
+We will continue to properly operate and maintain these reactors with top priority and the utmost attention on safety, improving nuclear safety voluntarily and continuously to ensure safe and stable operation. ▶ Efforts Key safety measures Careful inspection and examination In an effort to ensure the safe and stable operation of our nuclear power plants, facilities and instrumentation are regularly inspected and shut down in accordance with the relevant laws and regulations, all of which is intended to protect shop-floor employees and maintenance personnel. • Data on regular inspection results and facility conditions is reviewed to determine the content and frequency of inspections according to the characteristics of each facility.
 This approach serves as the basis of our inspection and maintenance protocol.

-Education and training of plant employees (operators, maintenance personnel, etc.)

-Improving the technical skills of shop-floor employees (operators, maintenance personnel, etc.) is key to the safe and stable operation of nuclear power plants.
-In-house and external training is conducted on a regular basis.

-- OJT is conducted through routine practice. - Operators regularly simulate normal operating procedures and practice troubleshooting. - Maintenance personnel are trained on inspection work at the Nuclear Power Training Center, using the same instrumentation one would find at a power plant.

-Sustainability for the Kansai Electric Power Group Environment Social Governance (Kansai Electric Power iroup Kansai Electric Power Co., Ir nc.
-(Kansai Transmission and Distribution, Inc.

-In-depth defense system
+Education and training of plant employees (operators, maintenance personnel, etc.) Improving the technical skills of shop-floor employees (operators, maintenance personnel, etc.) is key to the safe and stable operation of nuclear power plants.
+In-house and external training is conducted on a regular basis. - OJT is conducted through routine practice. - Operators regularly simulate normal operating procedures and practice troubleshooting. - Maintenance personnel are trained on inspection work at the Nuclear Power Training Center, using the same instrumentation one would find at a power plant. stainability for the Kansai Electric Power Group Environment Social Governance Kansai Electric Power Group Kansai Electric Power Co o., Inc. Kansai Transmission and Distribution, Inc. In-depth defense system Nuclear power plants are designed to prevent malfunctions and operational errors when, in the event of failure, reactors are immediately shut down, followed by the cooling and containment of radioactive substances.
+Reactor cooling system Following a shutdown, residual heat removal pumps are activated to operate coolers, which cool the primary system water.

-Su

-Nuclear power plants are designed to prevent malfunctions and operational errors when, in the event of failure, reactors are immediately shut down, followed by the cooling and containment of radioactive substances.

-Reactor cooling system

-Following a shutdown, residual heat removal pumps are activated to operate coolers, which cool the primary system water.
 In the event of a complete power loss, auxiliary feed pumps powered by steam-driven turbines feed water to steam generators, which cool the primary system water.
 In addition, various cooling systems are in place to prepare for possible accidents.

-Five-layered wall structure to contain radioactive substances

-Uranium nuclear fission at nuclear power plants produces radioactive substances, which are contained in a building with a fivelayered wall structure (pellets, cladding tubes, pressure vessels, containment vessels and external shielding walls).

-Safety measures to deal with various risks

-Toward improved safety and confidence

-Learning lessons from the accident at the Tokyo Electric Power Fukushima Daiichi Nuclear Power Station, the new regulatory requirements provide measures against earthquakes and tsunamis, with design standards revised to prevent similar accidents; taking into account the risks of natural disasters in Japan, these standards cover various other risks such as volcanic eruptions, tornadoes and forest fires.
+Five-layered wall structure to contain radioactive substances Uranium nuclear fission at nuclear power plants produces radioactive substances, which are contained in a building with a fivelayered wall structure (pellets, cladding tubes, pressure vessels, containment vessels and external shielding walls).
+Safety measures to deal with various risks Toward improved safety and confidence Learning lessons from the accident at the Tokyo Electric Power Fukushima Daiichi Nuclear Power Station, the new regulatory requirements provide measures against earthquakes and tsunamis, with design standards revised to prevent similar accidents; taking into account the risks of natural disasters in Japan, these standards cover various other risks such as volcanic eruptions, tornadoes and forest fires.
 Complying with these new regulatory requirements, we are renovating our licensed power plants to protect them against severe accidents, earthquakes, tsunamis, tornadoes and fires.
 At the same time, voluntary efforts are underway to improve plant safety.
-Special facilities to deal with designated severe accidents are also in place, assuming the possibility of large commercial airliners colliding intentionally with reactor buildings or to protect against terrorism, etc.
+Specialized Safety Facility is also in place, assuming the possibility of large commercial airliners colliding intentionally with reactor buildings or to protect against terrorism, etc.